ikeikeikeike/esx/README.md

 end
 ```

-By default will send all of defined `Ecto.Schema`'s fields to Elasticsearch.
+By default will send all of defined mapping's fields to Elasticsearch.

 ## Usage